 We take great pride in our long history, firstly as a prestigious independent boys’ school, then since the early 1990s, as the only independent co-educational school in the South Island offering a world class education from Pre-school through to Year 13.
 During the 1980s girls entered St Andrew’s in the Preparatory School, and in 1991, a decision was made by visionary Rector Dr John Rentoul and the Board of Governors to allow girls to enrol in the Secondary School.
 Today it is both the ‘sons’ and ‘daughters’ of St Andrew’s who bring life and a special spirit to the College campus.

 The College’s founder was Reverend Alexander Thompson, an exceptional orator, scholar, fundraiser and visionary, who served the British and Foreign Bible Society in New Zealand and Australia for 20 years and was instrumental in setting up the Flying Doctor Service.
 His driving ambition was to ‘educate the sons of the Presbyterian and Scottish community of Canterbury’, and due to his determination, St Andrew’s College opened its doors in Christchurch in 1917, with 19 boys and four teachers.
 In late 1917, the fledgling St Andrew’s College Board purchased ‘Strowan’ the magnificent property, which is still home to the College today.
-Its centerpiece, the gracious and fully restored Strowan House has overseen all the comings and goings at St Andrew’s over its long history and is a well loved and highly recognisable landmark on the College campus.
+Its centrepiece, the gracious and fully restored Strowan House has overseen all the comings and goings at St Andrew’s over its long history and is a well loved and highly recognisable landmark on the College campus.